quirrel-dev/docs.quirrel.dev/docs/getting-started.md

 slug: /
 ---

+> If you're more of a tutorials person, check out the [Water Drinking Reminder Tutorial](https://dev.to/quirrel/building-a-water-drinking-reminder-with-next-js-and-quirrel-1ckj).

 To get started with Quirrel, first setup your local development version.
 You'll need [Docker](https://www.docker.com/get-started) and [Docker-Compose](https://docs.docker.com/compose/install/), so go ahead and install these.
 (Don't want to use Docker?
 [Try the CLI instead.](faq#i-dont-want-to-use-docker-what-shall-i-do))